-“I had been pushed around all my life and felt at this moment that I couldn’t take it any more.”
-Rosa Parks wrote those words just a short time after her famous refusal, 60 years ago this month, to give up her seat on a Montgomery, Alabama, city bus, a protest that galvanized a yearlong bus boycott and opened a new chapter in the struggle for American civil rights.
-The sentence appears in previously unseen notes in an archive of Parks’ personal papers that opened earlier this year and underscores a lesser-known dimension of her life: Far from being a meek seamstress who just happened to defy authorities that December evening, she was a fierce and persistent political activist nearly her whole life…
+“I had been pushed around all my life and felt at this moment that I couldn’t take it anymore.”
+Rosa Parks wrote those words just a short time after her famous refusal, 60 years ago, to give up her seat on a Montgomery, Alabama city bus, a protest that galvanized a yearlong bus boycott and opened a new chapter in the struggle for American civil rights.
+The sentence appears in previously unseen notes in an archive of Parks’ personal papers that opened [in 2015] and underscores a lesser-known dimension of her life: Far from being a meek seamstress who just happened to defy authorities that December evening, she was a fierce and persistent political activist nearly her whole life…”

 Her writing underscores an important note of recognition for others who had also refused to give up their seats: Bayard Rustin in 1942, Irene Morgan in 1946, Sarah Louise Keys in 1952, and in 1955: Claudette Colvin, Aurelia Browder, Susie McDonald, and Mary Louise Smith.